dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/materializations.md

 </File>

-Alternatively, materializations can be configured directly inside of the model sql files.
+Alternatively, materializations can be configured directly inside of the <Term id="model" /> sql files.
 This can be useful if you are also setting [Performance Optimization] configs for specific models (for example, [Redshift specific configurations](redshift-configs) or [BigQuery specific configurations](bigquery-configs)).

 <File name='models/events/stg_event_log.sql'>